VictorRobellini/stremio-addons-k8s/README.md

  - Added as extra search domain in pfSense DHCP

 pfSense Acme/LetsEncrypt manages SSL certificates and pfSense HAProxy manages inbound HTTPS termination.

-With this setup I can access all of my Kubernetes Services by name on my local network and externally with valid SSL certs.

 ## K3s
 My K3s Deployment.
 You will want to make sure the `--flannel-iface=` matches your system.